microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 happened, silently.

 We could alternatively have cross-elevation splits default to always opening a new tab.
-That might mitigate some of the odd
+That might mitigate some of the odd behaviors.
+Until we actually have support for running commands in existing windows, we'll always need to make a new window when running elevated.
+We'll need to make the new window for new tabs and splits, because there's no way to invoke another existing window.

+A third proposal is to pop a warning dialog at the user when they try to open an elevated split from and unelevated window.
+This dialog could be something like

+> What you requested couldn't be completed as non-sense do you want to:
+> A. Make me a new tab instead.
+> B. Forget it and cancel.
+I'll go fix my config.

+I'm certainly leaning towards proposal 2 - always create a new tab.
+This is how it's implemented in [#8514].
+In that PR, this seems to work resonably sensibly.

 #### Configure the Terminal to _always_ run elevated

-`elevated` is a per-profile property, not a global property.
-If a user wants to always have all instances of the Terminal run elevated, they could set `"elevated": true` in their profile defaults.
+`elevate` is a per-profile property, not a global property.
+If a user wants to always have all instances of the Terminal run elevated, they could set `"elevate": true` in their profile defaults.
 That would cause _all_ profiles they launch to always spawn as elevated windows.

-#### `elevated` in Actions
+#### `elevate` in Actions

-Additionally, we'll add the `elevated` property to the `NewTerminalArgs` used in the `newTab`, `splitPane`, and `newWindow` actions.
-This is similar to how other properties of profiles can be overriden at launch time.
+Additionally, we'll add the `elevate` property to the `NewTerminalArgs` used in the `newTab`, `splitPane`, and `newWindow` actions.
+This is similar to how other properties of profiles can be overridden at launch time.
 This will allow windows, tabs and panes to all be created specifically as elevated windows.

+In the `NewTerminalArgs`, `elevate` will be an optional boolean, with the following behavior:
+* `null` (_default_): Don't modify the `elevate` property for this profile
+* `true`: This launch should act like the profile had `"elevate": true` in its properties.
+* `false`: This launch should act like the profile had `"elevate": false` in its properties.

 We'll also add an iterable command for opening a profile in an elevated tab, with the following json: